MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Tenantlockdown CSP and Autopilot
 HoloLens 2 devices now support TenantLockdown CSP as of Windows Insider build 19041.1356 +.
-When TenantLockdown CSP’s RequireNetworkInOOBE is set to true on a HoloLens 2 device, after enrollment first time, the device can only be enrolled in that tenant any time the device is reset or re-flashed.
+When TenantLockdown CSP’s RequireNetworkInOOBE is set to true on a HoloLens 2 device, after enrollment with the tenant for the first time and the policiy is applied, the device can only be enrolled in that tenant any time the device is reset or re-flashed.
 The device will only allow enrollment through Autopilot; OOBE will wait indefinitely until Autopilot profile is downloaded from the tenant.
 No local user creation or Active Azure Directory Join via runtime provisioning will be allowed in this case.

 #### How to set this using Intune?
 1. Create a custom OMA URI device configuration profile and specify true for RequireNetworkInOOBE node as shown below.